MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/deployment-considerations-for-implementing-microsoft-identity-manager-with-share.md

 Plan, plan, and then plan some more.
 This step can't be overstated enough.
 Most failed synchronization can be attributed to a lack of planning.

 Proper setup of the MIM Synchronization Service in your test lab and careful planning of your migration from test lab to production is essential to minimizing deployment problems.
-It is recommended that you use a small test environment, in order to not waste time processing thousands of objects when you test new rules.
+It's recommended that you use a small test environment, to avoid processing thousands of objects when you test new rules.

 ## Back up your initial test environment